harryliu06/Huffman-Compression-Tool-/README.md

 ## Enter you description below:

-**How to Use: **
+**How to Use**

-Choose to compress or decompress
+  - Choose whether to compress or decompress a file.

-Provide the input file path to compress or decompress Provide the output file path to store the compressed or decompressed content
+  - Provide the input file path for compression or decompression.

+  - Provide the output file path where the compressed or decompressed result will be stored.

-**Implementation: **
-Compression:
+**Implementation**

--Reads the input file
+  - Reads the input file

--Put each character into inputString
+  - Put each character into inputString

--Count each character’s frequency and store in unordered map -Build tree from leaf (Use priority queue to sort based on frequency) -Using tree, generate the binary string path for each character -Insert the frequency map and total valid bits into header of output File in the format of -Total Valid Bits + “#” + (ASCII value) + Unit Separator (char(31)) + Binary string path + '|' -Insert the binary string paths of each character in inputString to output File
+  - Count each character’s frequency and store in unordered map

+  - Build tree from leaf (Use priority queue to sort based on frequency)

+  - Using tree, generate the binary string path for each character

+  - Insert the frequency map and total valid bits into header of output File in the format of

+    Total Valid Bits + “#” + (ASCII value) + Unit Separator (char(31)) + Binary string path + '|'

+  - Insert the binary string paths of each character in inputString to output File

 **Decompression:**

--Reads the headers and bitstream in the compressed inputFile -Using Total Valid Bits from the header, the program limits the bits that need to be read -Reconstruct the tree using the frequency table from the header -Walks the tree to decode the binary strings
+  - Reads the header and binary bitstream from the compressed input file.

+  - Extracts the total valid bit count to avoid decoding the extra padding junks.

+  - Reconstructs the original tree using the frequency table from the header.

+  - Walks the Huffman tree to decode the original characters.

--Print the decoded content to output File
+  - Writes the decoded text into the provided output file.

 **Result:**

-Original size of MOBY-DICK file is 1,247 KB and after compressing with Huffman program, file size is reduced to 724 KB, approximately reducing 41%.
+  - Original size of the Moby-Dick text file: 1,247 KB

+  - Compressed size: 724 KB

+  - Compression Reduction: ~41.93%